 Add some of these organic cotton fabrics and textile blends when you shop…

-• Organic Calico Natural: This is an organic, unbleached version of our Panama fabric stock.
+• Organic Calico Natural: This is an organic, unbleached version of our cotton Panama textile stock.
 These unbleached textiles print beautifully – colours appear lighter and muted.
-The material, which is GOTS-certified, has slight imperfections.
+This cotton material, which is GOTS-certified, has slight imperfections.

 • Organic Jasmine Lycra Jersey: This soft jersey material stretches and recovers.
-Safe for kids, it's a great choice for children's clothing.
+Safe for children, it's a great choice of cotton for children's clothing.
 People use the material to make leggings and T-shirts, too.
 Colours print a little lighter or muted than on polyester jersey material, which is not organic.

-• Organic Lily Jersey: This soft cotton jersey material has a 4-way stretch.
-The medium weight is ideal for leggings, kids’ clothing, and T-shirts.
-This organic material is easy to sew and colours print lighter and more muted.
+• Organic Lily Jersey: This soft organic cotton jersey material has a 4-way stretch.
+The medium weight is ideal for leggings, children’s clothing, and T-shirts.
+This organic cotton jersey material is easy to sew and colours print lighter and more muted.

-• Organic Panama Natural: This organic, unbleached material is hard-wearing.
+• Organic Panama Natural: This organic, unbleached cotton material is hard-wearing.
 It’s perfect for bags, curtains and home accessories.
 The natural base prints beautifully.
-Available with an optic white base, too.
+It’s also available with an optic white base.

 • Organic Satin: Lightweight and organic version of maake’s satin material.
 Perfect for bed linen, home textiles, accessories, and clothing.
 This organic textile is soft with a smooth print face and luxurious texture.
 This textile prints beautifully, too.